 Table 2.
-The summary of results of CoMFA-CoMSIA
+Summary of Results of CoMFA-CoMSIA QSAR

-Со MFA CoMSIA
+CoN CoMFA COMSIA

 1 2 1 2

-r 2 cv 0.693 -0.018 0.370 -0.242
+$r^2{\rm cv}$ 0.693 -0.018 0.370 -0.242

 NOC 5 2 3 1

 SEP 1.032 1.739 1.402 1.875

-r 2 conv 0.989 0.914
+$r^2{\rm conv}$ 0.989 0.914

 SEE 0.196 0.519

-F value 338.374 74.577

-r^2{pred} 0.8291 -

-1 Database alignment; 2 FlexX based alignment, $r{cv}^2 = r^2$ cross-validated, NOC= number of components, SEP=standard error of prediction, $r{conv}^2 = r^2$ conventional, SEE = Standard error of estimate
+1 Database alignment; 2 FlexX based alignment, $r{cv}^2 = r^2$ cross-validated, NOC= number of components SEP=standard error of prediction, $r{conv}^2 = r^2$ conventional, SEE = standard error of estimate

-CoMFA produced a green contour (Fig. 3) near the C-4 position of non sulphonyl ring (represented by the substituent R in the general structural formula) indicating that the presence of a bulky substitution at this position should improve the biological activity.
-This was supported by the observations that the molecules 1, 4, 5, 8, 11, 18, and 28 having CH3, SCH3, Cl, NMe2, Cl, OCH3, and Cl, respectively, at this position possessed better biological activities.
-On similar reason, the better biological activities of 7, 19, 30 and 31 can be explained due to the presence of fused dioxole, dihydropyran or cyclopentene rings having ring residue at C-4 of the phenyl ring.
-The good biological activity of 9 and 13 is ascribed to the bulkier substituent bromine and chlorine atoms, respectively, at C-5 of the heterocyclic ring.
-The importance of the presence of a bulky substituent at C-4 of the non sulfonyl aryl moiety of the pyrazole is further supported by the poor biological activities of 12 and 14 with unsubstituted phenyl ring at the corresponding position of the central pyrazole ring.
-Since the 3D-QSAR model did not produce any colour contour near the region of C-4 of the central pyrazole ring and near the region occupied by SO2NH2 of the aryl substituent at N-1 it may be presumed that the presence of the OH group in 12 and the absence of the SO2NH2 group in 14 do not contribute significantly to the cause of inferior biological activities of these compounds.
-The red contours projected near to the CF3 group of 8 indicated the importance of electronegative atom in this region.
-Therefore, as 27 is devoid of the CF3 group it exhibit poor biological activity.
-The cluster of blue contour (Fig. 4) observed surrounding the C-4 of the non sulphonyl ring (the substituent R at the central pyrazole ring) indicates the necessity of the presence of electropositive group at this region in imparting the desired biological activity.
-It explains the inferior biological activity of 2, 6, 17, 23, and 24 in which the electronegative fluorine/oxygen atoms of 4-CF3, 4-COOH, 4-SO2Me, and 4-CH2OH, respectively, were oriented towards the blue contour (Fig. 5).
-In case of 24, the replacement of the CF3 by CH2F may also add to the cause of its decreased biological activity.
+Since the 3D-QSAR model did not produce any color contour near the region of C-4 of the central pyrazole ring and near the region occupied by SO2NH2 of the aryl substituent at N-1 it may be presumed that the presence of the OH group in 12 and the absence of the SO2NH2 group in 14 do not contribute significantly to the cause of inferior biological activities of these compounds.
+The red contours projected near to the $CF_3$ group of 8 indicate the importance of electronegative atom in this region.
+Therefore, as 27 is devoid of the CF3 group it exhibits poor biological activity.
+The cluster of blue contour (Figure 4) observed surrounding the C-4 of the non-sulphonyl ring (the substituent R at the central pyrazole ring) indicates the necessity of the presence of electropositive group at this region in imparting the desired biological activity.
+It explains the inferior biological activity of 2, 6, 17, 23, and 24 in which the electronegative fluorine/oxygen atoms of 4-CF3, 4-COOH, 4-SO2Me, and 4-CH2OH, respectively, were oriented towards the blue contour (Figure 5).
+In the case of 24, the replacement of the CF3 by CH2F may also add to the cause of its decreased biological activity.
 The observed inferior biological activities of 10, 15, 22 and 27 may be accounted for by the dual reason of the lack of the presence of a bulky substituent and the presence of the fluorine atom at C-4 of the non-sulfonyl aryl moiety.
 Thus, for 27 the overall decreased biological activity is due to the lack of the CF3 group at the central pyrazole ring and the presence of F at C-4 in the non-sulfonyl aryl group.
-It may be assumed that the replacement of the SO2NH2 of the aryl substituent at N-1 by COCF3 and NO2, respectively, in 10 and 22 do not contribute significantly in decreasing the activity of these compounds as no contour is shown by the QSAR model in the region of the SONH2 group.
-The poor biological activity of 25 bearing the CN group at C-4 of the non sulfonyl aryl moiety may be explained due to multivariable factors such as the lack of a bulky group at C-4, the electronegative nitrogen present in the CN group at C-4 and the replacement of the CF3 group by CH2F.
+It may be assumed that the replacement of the SO2NH2 of the aryl substituent at N-1 by COCF3 and NO2, respectively, in 10 and 22 does not contribute significantly in decreasing the activity of these compounds as no contour is shown by the QSAR model in the region of the SONH2 group.
+The poor biological activity of 25 bearing the CN group at C-4 of the non-sulfonyl aryl moiety may be explained due to multivariable factors such as the lack of a bulky group at C-4, the electronegative nitrogen present in the CN group at C-4 and the replacement of the $CF_3$ group by $CH_2F$ .